-1. Children in Local Authority Care, Previously in Local Authority Care or Internationally Adopted Previously Looked After Children A child under the age of 18 for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act.
-Children looked after under an agreed series of short-term placements (respite care) are excluded.
+Children in Local Authority Care, Previously in Local Authority Care or Internationally Adopted Previously Looked After Children A child under the age of 18 for whom the local authority provides accommodation by agreement with their parents/carers (Section 22 of the Children Act 1989) or who ceased to be so because they became subject to an adoption, residence or special guardianship order under Part IV of the Act.
+Children looked after under

-- 2. Current Family Association A brother or sister attending the school when the child starts.
+- an agreed series of short-term placements (respite care) are excluded. - 2.
+Current Family Association a brother or sister attending the school when the child starts.
 In this context brother or sister means children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - 3.
 Medical, health, social and special access reasons.
 In accordance with the school's legal obligations, in particular those under the Equalities Act 2010.
 Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
 Equally this priority will apply to children whose parents' or guardians' physical or mental health or social needs means that they have a demonstrable and significant need to attend a particular school.
 Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and the school - 4.
-Distance of home from the Academy.
-The distance between the child's permanent home address and the school is measured in a straight line using Ordnance Survey address pointdata.
-Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by Ordnance Survey.
+Nearness of children's homes to school we use the distance between the child's permanent home address (defined in KCC's annual admissions prospectus) and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-A permanent home address is considered to be a residential property that is the child's only main residence and not an address at which the child might sometimes stay or sleep due to your own domestic or special arrangements.
-The address must be the child's home address on the day you completed your application form.
-If you live separately from your partner but share responsibility for your child and the child lives at two different addresses during the 6.1 Admission number.
+When we apply the distance criterion for the school, these straight-line measurements are used to determine how close each applicant's address is to the school.
+Where applications are made from properties or abodes that are not registered to the NLPG, including new build properties, KCC may be required to use planning sites or other relevant co-ordinates.
+In exceptional circumstances where alternative co-ordinates are not available, measurements will be determined by a Senior Admissions Officer and confirmed by Head of Service.